miguno/replephant/README.md

 *settings, which you may or may not have in a production environment.
-After the first startup you do not need Internet* *connectivity anymore as long as you do not want to update the Replephant software;  e.g. you can then copy the* *Replephant directory plus your `$HOME/.m2/` directory to the cluster's NameNode and run it there even if the* *NameNode cannot access the Internet.*
+After the first startup you do not need Internet* *connectivity anymore as long as you do not want to update the Replephant software;  e.g. you can then copy the* *Replephant directory plus your `$HOME/.m2/` directory to the cluster's NameNode and run it there even if the* *NameNode cannot access the Internet.
+In the future we may improve the packaging of Replephant.*

 Once the REPL is running you can play around with the library and create your first usage reports.
 Enter the following commands into the REPL: